thisisdavidbell/hello-operator/hello-app/README.md

 For Container images, (and OCP 4.8), the process was:
 - Create new project/namespace
 - Click: From Container images
-- Click link to create image pull sceret if using secure registry
+- Click link to create image pull secret if using secure image registry
-- entire image
+- enter full path to image, at the image registry you used
 - Leave defaults of `hello-app`, `hello`, deployment.
 - Select to create route
 - Expand advanced Routing options